Official-Orbit-Studios/Getting-Started/README.md

 Once you've updated the list, you can push it back to GitHub by running `git push origin main`.
 In case you need to update the repository with all the latest changes, you can run `git pull origin main`, to download all the latest changes for when you work on it.

+## Setting up Visual Studio Code

+Now it's time to set up your IDE.
+We use Microsoft's well made, lightweight, and open source Visual Studio Code as our IDE of choice.
+To get started, go to [their website](code.visualstudio.com) and download the appropriate file for your OS (So .dmg for Mac or .deb or .rpm for Linux).
+Once that's done, install the [VS Live Share Extension](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) to allow for real-time collaboration between devs.
+Once that's done, you can install extensions for languages on an as-needed basis.

 That's it, you've learnt the basics of our Git/GitHub-based workflow!
 Now, here's a short run down of what to do each day.